CS321-Group-Project-AACJ/codename_soundscape/README.md

     -   their top 3 playlists (see more on their spotify playlist)
     -   their friends list
 -   SoundCloud/YouTube music integration
+- add songs to your playlists (without leving app)
 -   _**(encouraged to add more)**_

 ---